opentaps/open-climate-investing/book/Analyzing-Investments.md

 Climate change is a long-term process with a lot of uncertainty.
 How it plays out, and then how that affects an actual company, could depend on a number of scenarios.
 Thus analyzing climate exposure is, in many ways, similar to analyzing mortgage-backed securities:  You will need to project multiple scenarios far into the future, calculate their financial impacts, and then attach probabilities to the scenarios to arrive at their expected values today.
-(Now you see why I needed to tell you aobut mortgages and OAS models.)
+(Now you see why I needed to tell you about mortgages and OAS models.)

 The key steps of this analysis are: